Har1Prasaath/Har1Prasaath/README.md

 🚀 On a mission to grow, build, and contribute—one line of code at a time.

 ## 🔭 I'm currently working on
-- Project 1
-- Project 2
+- My Portfolio

 ## 🌱 I'm currently learning
-- Technology 1
-- Technology 2
+- Mobile App Development

 ## 💼 Technical Skills
 ### Programming Languages